bbauska/TUMx-DWAPNx/README.md

 This is different if the HTML was, for example, loaded from a subfolder of a web server, which could be, for example, the public sub folder.
-So, if we\'re executing an HTML file, which is located in example.dot.dallago.us/public and we have an img tag, like this one, which is trying to access image.png, what we\'re actually asking for is the image at example.dallago.us/public/image.png.
+So, if we&apos;re executing an HTML file, which is located in example.dot.dallago.us/public and we have an img tag, like this one, which is trying to access image.png, what we&apos;re actually asking for is the image at example.dallago.us/public/image.png.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 132  (77) ~~~~~~~~~~~~~~~~~~~~~~~~~-->